iarkaroy/iarkaroy.github.io.source/blog/_posts/2015-04-08-how-to-use-zaq-codeigniter-template-parser.markdown

 `set_delimiter ( [ $left_delimiter = '{' [ , $right_delimiter = '}' ] ] )`:

-Sets the delimiters (opening and closing) for a pseudo-markup “tag” in a template.
+Sets the delimiters (opening and closing) for a pseudo-markup "tag" in a template.

 Parameters: